 North Carolina is an at-will employment state, meaning that a company has the discretion to fire an employee.
-The state gives companies the right to fire you without any warning or allowing you to fix the problem (if you caused any).
+The state gives companies the right to fire you without any warning or allow you to fix the problem (if you caused any).

 In cases when the company violates the contract between them and the employee, then it is a case of wrongful termination.

-If you believe that some stances of your contract were violated and that you have the case of wrongful termination, you need to seek help from an employment attorney.
+If you believe that some stances of your contract were violated and that you have a case of wrongful termination, you need to seek help from an employment attorney.
 Let’s see when you should hire one.

 Your wrongful termination is illegal

 Before we go deep into the article, you need to know that no law makes it illegal for a company to terminate its employees wrongfully.